 - Review country requirements and look at webinars provided by the Institute of International Education to learn more about creating a clear and powerful application.

-- Set up an Embark Registration profile for yourself to familiarize yourself with the application materials needed.
+- Set up an online registration profile for yourself to familiarize yourself with the application materials needed.
 (This is the online registration link that you will upload all information.)

 - Participate in the CCU mentoring circles for Fulbright application

 - Give yourself plenty of time!
 In most cases for the research/study programs, you will need to secure a letter of affiliation from an institution in the country to which you are applying.

 - Pay attention to deadlines as no late or incomplete applications are processed!